chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 ### Adding AWS Role to Spinnaker through Halyard configuration.
 Note AWS account name is within Spinnaker and will appear in UI ###

-*NOTE* you MUST configure the regions that Spinnaker can deploy in
+# *NOTE* you MUST configure the regions that Spinnaker can deploy to in the hal command below

 export AWS_ACCOUNT_NAME=aws-dev-1 \
 export ACCOUNT_ID=[YOUR_ACCOUNT_ID] \